 In 2012 I wrote Bolted Down, a first song text based on the death of my father.
 Making this album has become a grieving process for me.
 It is made in memory of my father, Zeger van de Bijl and dedicated to my mother and sister.

 In 2012 my father died after 7 years of complications due to his paraplegia, caused by a medical failure after a motorcycle accident.
 The last years of his life were very difficult for him, so I sometimes secretly wished that it would not take too long, but when he actually died, it was much too soon of course.
 It made mourning very difficult for me.
 I felt numb and was indifferent to almost everything, so I had to clear my mind and get my life together.
-Fortunately my friend Bob let me stay at his retreat in Bromskirchen, Germany in 2014.
+In 2014 I stayed at a retreat in Bromskirchen, Germany.
 There, at last, I wrote everything down into six songs.
 I recorded them on my four track recorder and called them “The Broms Sessions.”
 They are the blueprint of this album.
 After my father died I wish I had discussed many things with him, although during my visits I often could not get myself to find the right words or simply did not think of it.

 Therefore, there are three songs on this album about my father, or my feelings about him (Bolted Down, Please Tell Me How and Brief Moment).
 Some others are not about him, but remind me of him or were dedicated to him.
 (If We Never Meet Again This Side Of Heaven, Sparrows and Still).